BUMETCS673/CS673OLSum25Team3/doc/lab1/team.md

 # Jie Shi

 My name is Jie Shi, and I am currently pursuing a Master’s degree in Computer Science at Boston University.
 I hold a Bachelor's degree in Computer Science and Engineering from The Ohio State University.
 I have experience working with databases and programming languages such as C, Python, Java, R, and web development.
+I am looking forward work together with your guys.